camspiers/snap/README.md

 use 'camspiers/snap.nvim'
 ```

-If you want to use the inbuilt support for `fzy`:
+If you want to use the in-built support for `fzy`:

 ```
 use_rocks 'fzy'